alecslupu/fanlink/README.md

     `heroku run rails db:migrate -r staging`

+## Multitenancy

+This is a multi-tenant app based around the product model.
+Multi-tenancy is implemented via the [acts_as_tenant] (https://github.com/ErwinM/acts_as_tenant) gem.
+Database schemas were not used mainly due to performance concerns expressed by others using them in the past.

+Generally for controller methods the tenant is set based around the logged in `current_user`.
+For non-logged in methods (such as `session#create`), an API param is required.

 ## Other notes

 * The admin is based around a gem called [administrate](https://github.com/thoughtbot/administrate).
 When adding